CederGroupHub/smol/docs/src/developer_guide/guide.rst

     *  All code should use `google style <https://google.github.io/styleguide/pyguide.html>`_ docstrings and `black <https://black.readthedocs.io/en/stable/?badge=stable>`_ style formatting.

 #.
 Make sure to test your contribution and write unit tests for any new features.
-All tests should go i
+All tests should go in the
     ``smol\tests`` directory.
 The CI will run tests upon opening a PR, but running them locally will help find problems before::